 Interrupts will automatically be disabled while this sequence is executed.
-Interrupts are disabled in the cycle IVCE is set, and they remain disabled until after the instruction following the write to IVSEL.
+Interrupts are disabled in the same cycle as IVCE is written, and interrupts remain disabled until after the instruction following the write to IVSEL.
 If IVSEL is not written, interrupts remain disabled for four cycles.
-The I-bit in the Status Register is unaffected by the automatic disabling.
+The I-bit in the Status register is unaffected by the automatic disabling.

-Note: If Interrupt Vectors are placed in the Boot Loader section and Boot Lock bit BLB02 is programmed, interrupts are disabled while executing from the Application section.
-If Interrupt Vectors are placed in the Application section and Boot Lock bit BLB12 is programed, interrupts are disabled while executing from the Boot Loader section.
+Note: If interrupt vectors are placed in the boot loader section and Boot Lock bit BLB02 is programmed, interrupts are disabled while executing from the application section.
+If interrupt vectors are placed in the application section and Boot Lock bit BLB12 is programmed, interrupts are disabled while executing from the boot loader section.

-Bit 0 - IVCE: Interrupt Vector Change Enable
+Bit 0 - IVCE Interrupt Vector Change Enable

 The IVCE bit must be written to logic one to enable change of the IVSEL bit.
 IVCE is cleared by hardware four cycles after it is written or when IVSEL is written.
 Setting the IVCE bit will disable interrupts, as explained in the IVSEL description above.
-See Code Example below.
+See the code example below.